thisisqubika/react-native-template/README.md

 # How to use it

-The idea of this section is to explain how the template composition is better and easier to use when you try to use well formed arquitectures, especially using redux flow.
+The idea of this section is to explain how the template composition is the best and easiest to use when you try to use well formed arquitectures, especially using redux flow.

-First keep in mind that you will see the same way of classification in multiple places of the app.
-Different resources orchestrated by an index.js that allow you to call it as a single instance.
-This structure lets you use a simple way to import things.
+The template follows a simple and convenient exporting pattern.
+The folder index exposes the resources, allowing to import all from the same path.

 With that in mind we are going to look at each folder to explain how to use it.

 ## Components

-The components are the basic structure of an application in react native, but specifically for this template the idea of ​​keeping the complexity of the development to a minimum, for this the ideal is that all the components are at the same nesting folder level.
-A component is only created if a specific view or functionality is being worked on or if the same object is to be reused in multiple parts of the application.
+Components are the basic blocks of a react native application, but since we​​ aim to minimize development complexity, all the components are at the same nesting level.

 Another important thing is the use of propTypes to check the kind of data that your components need to work properly.
 If the component receives some data from others, the type of this props must be defined and in case you need it the default value of the property too.